patrick-rush/game-of-life/README.md

 1. Any live cell with more than three live neighbors dies, as if by overpopulation.
 1. Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

 Click around to create your initial state, and then hit Start Game to get going.
 There are some initial states that can produce some fascinating outcomes.
-Read about them on [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+Read about them on [Wikipedia](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) or on [LifeWiki](https://conwaylife.com/wiki), Life's dedicated wiki.

 The color of the living cells represents how much of the board is alive at that moment, with <span class="red">reddish brown</span> representing death, <span class="yellow">and each</span> <span class="green">color after</span> <span class="blue">representing more</span> <span class="violet">and more life</span>.

+This version of Life is toroidal, with each of the edges virtually connected to one another, creating an infinitely repeating board effect.

+I also have to shout-out by far the coolest visual representation of a toroidal Game of Life by Tim Hau, which you can check out [here](https://observablehq.com/@timhau/conways-game-of-life-on-a-torus).
+Beautifully done 👏🏼

 ---